-traveller means a person appointed to an office mentioned in clause 2.1 of this Determination, who is travelling away from their home base for official purposes.
+traveller means a person, appointed under clause 2.1 of this Determination, who is travelling away from their normal place of work for official purposes.

 - 9.2 If a traveller is required to travel for official purposes, the employer must pay the cost of the transport and accommodation expenses outlined below.
 The reasonable amounts set out in the relevant Australian Taxation Office Determination3 relating to meal and incidental expenses will be paid to the traveller as a reimbursement.
 These expenses are not to be paid to the traveller where their home base is within the ACT or surrounding districts and the travel for official purposes is within the ACT or surrounding districts. - 9.3 All reasonable expenses incurred by a traveller can be reimbursed.